 Core Surveys are looking for Asbestos Surveyors / Analysts (4 Stage Clearance) / Bulk ID analysts – Multiple Vacancies.
 We are looking for enthusiastic people to join our team, with one or more the following P401 / P402 / P403 / S301 / CoCA, together with relevant industry experience.
 Salary range £18,000 – £28,000 plus […]

-Infographics for Consultant Selection, Project Planning and Asbestos Management With over 40 years combined experience in the asbestos industry, our team of specialist consultants are always on hand to share our expertise and knowledge through advice, information and training.
-Together, we have devised three infographics, each relating to a specific topic which clients frequently enquire […]
+With over 40 years combined experience in the asbestos industry, our team of specialist consultants are always on hand to share our expertise and knowledge through advice, information and training.
+Together, we have devised three infographics, each relating to a specific topic which clients frequently enquire about.

 Two Northamptonshire firms have been fined after a routine safety inspection revealed serious asbestos-related failings.
 Northampton Magistrates’ Court heard today (22 Dec) that Lifting Systems Ltd had contracted Durasteel Services Ltd to refurbish an asbestos cement roof at its Crown Works in Far Cotton.
 When inspectors from the Health and Safety Executive (HSE) visited the […]